darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/02 - Petition in the Winter Garden.md

 Samantha ground juniper resin with a mortar worn smooth by countless hands stronger than hers.
 The pestle fit her grip like it had been waiting for her to arrive.
 She bled vinegar into the mixture with drops that fell like counted coins—each one measured, each one purposeful.
 The smell rose sharp and clean, cutting through the workshop's other scents like a blade through silk.

+*Something stirred beneath her awareness—not sight but sense.
+Patterns wanting to align, threads of possibility weaving through the work.
+Her covenant with Valamar had always made her sensitive to the underlying flows, though she'd never learned the scholarly terms for what she felt.*

 A student brought bay leaves, their surfaces glossy with oil that caught the light.
 She cracked one between her nails—the sound crisp as breaking glass—and let the oil thread through the mixture until the consistency shifted from slick to sure.
 Her hands moved without conscious thought, following patterns learned in quieter laboratories in distant places.

 Melf tuned the rune-kiln with fingertip taps that made the copper sing in harmonics that settled in her bones like music.
 Each note was precise, intentional, part of a larger melody only he could hear.
 Lareth watched the glyphs with the intensity of a cat watching mice, keeping the working steady through small adjustments that spoke of deep understanding.
+His eyes tracked something she couldn't see—flows and tensions in the air itself.

+*"Lattice Sight,"* Melf murmured, noticing her attention. *"Lareth sees the patterns directly.
+Useful for keeping teams from cooking themselves when the work gets hot."*

 Magic always asked for breath and discipline.
 Overreach frayed edges or made them bite back through channels never meant to carry such forces.
 She could taste it now—the copper-lightning flavor of power flowing through living flesh, the metallic tang that spoke of boundaries tested but not crossed.
+Her Herald training had taught her to recognize the sensation, though not to name it as these scholars did.

 They tested their work on a fouled stave pulled from the wall—old wood blackened with the enemy's grit.
 The wash turned the contamination to mud that lifted under cloth without scratching the surface beneath.
 Samantha drew a tightening curve with fresh chalk, feeling it bite the wood like it had been waiting for exactly this shape to make sense again.